The Big Road: Reputation

-The Great Road is a masterpiece of the left-wing national defense film and is one of the most mature works of Chinese silent film art.
-The movie possesses a strong plot as well as aesthetic images.
-Accompanied by Director Sun Yu’s instructive directing style, The Great Road inspired the younger generations and motivated their determination to achieve the sole anti-Japanese objective.

 The Great Road was sent to the (1935) Moscow International Film Festival as one of China's first films to participate in.
 However, to avoid the obstruction of the northeast Japanese invaders, the movie was detoured in Moscow, and could not be in the film festival. ("Song of The Fishermen" was delivered on time and won the "honorary award").
 The unique artistic style of "The Great Road" has won the attention and praise of foreign audiences and critics.
 For example, at the China Film Retrospective Exhibition held in London in 1985, The Big Road was promoted by the British industry.
 History proves that "The Big Road" is an exemplary film in Classical Chinese cinema.